auspol96/CC6012ES/Week 12/movie-listing-guide.md

             _context = context;
         }

+        // Index action: returns a list of movies to the view
-        public async Task<IActionResult> Index()
+        // This method handles GET requests to /Movie public async Task<IActionResult> Index()
         {
-            var movies = await _context.Movies.ToListAsync();
+            // Fetch all movies from the Movies table asynchronously var movies = await _context.Movies.ToListAsync();

-            return View(movies);
+            // Pass the movie list to the Index view return View(movies);
         }
     }
 }

 ```

 ---